Ross Porter (sportscaster): Post-Dodgers

 Stillpoint Family Resources.
 Stillpoint was founded when Ross and Lin's first grandson was born with Down Syndrome.
-John Michael underwent three heart surgeries in the first 18 months of his life, and today at 28 is the joy of the family.
-100 celebrities have participated in the Ross Porter Celebrity Golf Classic, played in Southern California.
+John Michael underwent three heart surgeries in the first 18 months of his life, and today at 30 is the joy of the family.
+105 celebrities have participated in the Ross Porter Celebrity Golf Classic, played in Southern California.

+Ross currently has two sports sites on the internet.
+On Ross Porter Sports Facebook, he interacts with fans, writes commentaries, answers questions, and urges viewers to not only post their opinions, but also submit photos and visuals.
+Ross Porter Sports YouTube lets you see and hear 208 interviews and features that Ross has done with sports personalities, celebrities, and close friends.